dullroar/ten-steps-to-linux-survival/README.md

  H)elp O)ptions P)rint G)o M)ain screen Q)uit /=search [delete]=history list
 ```

-There are two other commands that are used to pull down web resources and save them locally - [`curl`](http://linux.die.net/man/1/curl) and [`wget`](http://linux.die.net/man/1/wget) drcmd{wget}.
+There are two other commands that are used to pull down web resources and save them locally - [`curl`](http://linux.die.net/man/1/curl) and [`wget`](http://linux.die.net/man/1/wget) drnet{wget}.
 Both support HTTP(S) and FTP, but `curl` supports even more protocols and options and tends to be the simplest to just "grab a file and go."
 You see both used often in install scripts that download bits from the internet and then execute them:

 ``` bash
 wget -O - http://foocorp.com/installs/install.sh | bash